Sejong Insider

 Category 3: Contextual and Environmental Factors

-• Weather conditions altering expected match tempo
+• Weather conditions altering match tempo

-• Venue changes impacting home-field advantage
+• Venue changes affecting home-field advantage

 • Crowd restrictions reducing traditional edge effects